qualipool/swissrets/docs/Categories.md

 apartment | A part of a building, suitable for people to live in. atelier | A private workshop or studio of hobbiests or professionals. attic-flat | A free-standing apartment, built onto the roof of a multi-story building.
-Also called a penthouse. cafe-bar | Cafes and bars, combined category for both of them. car-repair-shop | An automobile repair shop, also known regionally as a garage. castle | A large building, typically of the medieval period, fortified against attack with thick walls, battlements, towers, and in many cases a moat. chalet | A wooden house with overhanging eaves, typically found in the Swiss Alps.
+Also called a penthouse. bar | Where drinks, especially alcoholic drinks, are sold and drunk. cafe | Cafes and bars, combined category for both of them. car-repair-shop | An automobile repair shop, also known regionally as a garage. castle | A large building, typically of the medieval period, fortified against attack with thick walls, battlements, towers, and in many cases a moat. chalet | A wooden house with overhanging eaves, typically found in the Swiss Alps.